• Have your assignments done by seasoned writers. 24/7. Contact us:

 Admitting a mistake eases tension and offers an opportunity to rectify the mistakes.
 Nobody can be free from accidental plagiarism, even a professional editor.

-Plagiarism is presented in two ways, either doing it knowingly or unknowingly.
-Whichever stripe you are on, admitting your mistake could at times save you.
+Plagiarism is presented in two ways, either by doing it knowingly or unknowingly.
+Whichever stripe you are on, admitting your mistake could at times, save you.

 However, if it does not work, talk with your faculty.
 Remember, while copying is not a crime, plagiarism is punishable by universities because it breaks their integrity rules.

 When caught, many people like to shift by saying it was an error that happened.
-At times it might be true, like when you wrote a passage which you copied from a source but you forgot to put the quotation marks.
+Sometimes it might be true, like when you wrote a passage you copied from a source but forgot to put the quotation marks.

 However, the same might not apply when you have copied a lengthy selection or an entire article.